310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 *Blue skies and a clear sun!* The morning feels great!
 I feel the energy just gushing right out of me!
 It’s making me wanna run around all over!

-(Other than that one specific thing, I don’t have any urgent work to do, so maybe I’ll go to the track field club to use up some energy on practice.)
+<th>(Other than that one specific thing, I don’t have any urgent work to do, so maybe I’ll go to the track field club to use up some energy on practice.)</th>

-(*Is* there practice for the club today?)
+<th>(*Is* there practice for the club today?)</th>

-(Maybe I can check from the window…?
-Hmm… I’ve been hearing music for a while now, so does that mean people have been participating in a DreamFes on their holiday?)
+<th>(Maybe I can check from the window…?
+Hmm… I’ve been hearing music for a while now, so does that mean people have been participating in a DreamFes on their holiday?)</th>

-(Everyone’s motivated!
+<th>(Everyone’s motivated!
 That’s good, that’s great!
-But there’s a stage installed on the grounds, so I’d be in their way if I tried to run through, huh?)
+But there’s a stage installed on the grounds, so I’d be in their way if I tried to run through, huh?)</th>

-(Hmm, what to do…)
+<th>(Hmm, what to do…)</th>

 …Hm?
 Hiii—Hahaha!! ☆ Heeey, who's the naughty kid poking Mama’s sides!?